-We acknowledge that due to high demand for certain types of properties in Lichfield it is not possible to rehouse every potential applicant through the scheme.
+We acknowledge that due to high demand for certain types of properties in the District it is not possible to re-house every potential applicant through the scheme.
 We therefore believe that it is important to give our applicants key information to allow them to make informed choices about their housing options.
 Regular updates will be published in relation to previous allocations, the length of time waiting in bands for different types of accommodation and in different areas.